2025 Disney on the Yard Innovation Challenge Terms and Conditions

 This Competition provides the opportunity for students at a participating HBCU to showcase their skills and talents to Disney by submitting team projects in response to a Disney project challenge.
-Provided with a project challenge prompt, HBCU student teams will work to deliver an original concept similar to a case study.
-In a matter of a few weeks, HBCU student teams will leverage their various financial, technical, artistic, marketing and communication skills to prepare and submit a PowerPoint or Keynote presentation, including any ideas, inventions or other intellectual property contained therein (collectively, “Submission”) to be reviewed and scored by an initial panel of judges.
-The top five (5) highest scoring HBCU student teams will then present their Submissions in the form of final executive presentations (each, a “Final Executive Presentation”) via teleconference to a panel of executive judges for various awards (each, an “Award” as described below).
-The top five (5) highest scoring HBCU student teams will also be provided the opportunity to meet with Disney recruiters.
+Provided with a project challenge prompt, HBCU student teams comprised of at least two (2) but no more than four (4) eligible students (each, a “Team”) will work to deliver an original concept similar to a case study.
+In a matter of a few weeks, HBCU student Teams will leverage their various financial, technical, artistic, marketing and communication skills to prepare and submit a PowerPoint or Keynote presentation, including any ideas, inventions or other intellectual property contained therein (collectively, “Submission”) to be reviewed and scored by an initial panel of judges.
+The top five (5) highest scoring HBCU student teams (the “Finalist Teams”) will then present their Submissions in the form of final executive presentations (each, a “Final Executive Presentation”) via teleconference to a panel of executive judges, with awards (each, an “Award” as described below) being given to the three (3) highest ranking Finalist Teams.
+All Finalist Teams will also be provided the opportunity to meet with Disney recruiters.

 1. Timeline.

 A. Registration Period.
-HBCU student teams must register to participate in the Competition on the Competition Website beginning on or about 12:00 PM ET on August 26, 2024 and ending at 5:00 PM ET on September 23, 2024 (“Registration Deadline”), but should allow Disney sufficient time to verify HBCU student team eligibility and confirm participation in the Competition prior to commencement of the Competition.
-HBCU student team eligibility verification and registration confirmation may take up to one (1) week and no additional time will be provided to complete and submit Submissions once the Competition has commenced.
-In order to participate in the Competition, Your HBCU student team must complete registration before the Registration Deadline and be confirmed by Disney.
+HBCU student Teams must register to participate in the Competition on the Competition Website beginning on or about 12:00 PM ET on August 25, 2025 and ending at 5:00 PM ET on September 22, 2025 (“Registration Deadline”), but should allow Disney sufficient time to verify HBCU student team eligibility and confirm participation in the Competition prior to commencement of the Competition.
+Team eligibility verification and registration confirmation may take up to one (1) week and no additional time will be provided to complete and submit Submissions once the Competition has commenced.
+In order to participate in the Competition, each Team must complete registration before the Registration Deadline and be confirmed by Disney to participate by September 29, 2025.

 D. Final Placement Announcement.
-Disney will announce the final placement (as described below) of each Finalist Team at the conclusion of the Final Executive Presentations teleconference on November 8, 2024.
+Disney will announce the final placement (as described below) of each Finalist Team at the conclusion of the Final Executive Presentations teleconference on November 5, 2025.
+Of the five (5) Finalist Teams, the three (3) Teams that rank the highest in the Final Executive Presentations will each receive an Award as set forth below.

 2. Eligibility.
 In order to participate in the Competition, every Eligible Participant and Team (as defined below) must meet the applicable eligibility requirements set forth below (collectively, “Eligibility Requirements”).